Maps of toric varieties in Cox coordinates: Geometry of descriptions

 In this section, we prove that images and preimages of subschemes behave as well as the first examples could allow, and we compute descriptions of compositions of maps, where composition makes sense.
 We work throughout with a rational map $\varphi$ together with a description $\Phi$ (not necessarily a complete description, unless explicitly mentioned) as in the diagram

-In \S\ref{sect:Motivating_example} we insisted that descriptions should behave well when pulling back Cartier divisors.
+From the start we insisted that descriptions should behave well when pulling back Cartier divisors.
 We prove this `local Cartier pullback' property now, and then present a few additional conditions below that are closely related to the complete agreement property that characterises complete descriptions.
-Recall the notion of ceiling and floor from \S\ref{sect:ring_extensions}: if $\mvsb$ is a homogeneous multi-valued section in the field of fractions of $\mapring{\Phi}$, then $\lfloor \mvsb \rfloor$ and $\lceil \mvsb \rceil$ are both homogeneous (single-valued) sections in $\coxfield X$.